-The thickening is usually found between bones of the third and fourth toes of the foot, but sometimes it may develop between the second and third toes.
-It occurs when the medial plantar nerve near the bones of those toes becomes compressed or irritated, possibly because the metatarsal bones press against the nerve in the narrow gap between the toes.
+The thickening is usually found between bones of the third and fourth toes of the foot, but often can develop between the second and third toes, as well.
+It occurs when the nerve becomes compressed (squeezed) or irritated, possibly because the metatarsal bones press against the nerve in the narrow gap between the toes.

 What causes Morton's neuroma?